OgieBen/OkayDocs/README.md

 ![Action Column Image](/images/tenants-action-column.png)

-The **Action** column has three buttons that allows us to edit our tenant credentials.
+The **Action** column has three buttons that allows us to manage our tenant credentials.

 ## Adding Credentials to your Tenant